YLMstring/ModTag/README.md

-# Prestige Minus for WotR
+# Mod Tag for WotR
 - Modded comtent descriptions now end with '(mod)'
+- It just works